-So you’ve toured a number of apartments, selected one or are about to select one but wondering ‘how long it takes for an apartment to be prepared?
+So you’ve toured a number of apartments, selected one, or are about to select one, and are wondering how long it is going to take for your apartment to be prepared.

 - Complete cleaning of the walls and floors

 - Repainting all the walls. *Not all building owners repaint the entire apartment between tenants (find out in advance how your apartment community prepares vacant apartments).

 - Replace anything broken including minor and major repairs

 - Check that all appliances are working and replace them if necessary

 - Check that the plumbing, fire, and mechanical systems are in good working order, and make repairs and/or perform maintenance as necessary

 - Have the carpet or other flooring professionally cleaned

 Depending on how the previous tenant left the apartment, it can take significantly longer if the entire apartment needs to be prepared.
 Similarly, if you requested an upgraded apartment, this could take closer to three weeks or longer.